abhishhek70/Angry-Birds-Game/README.md

     Encapsulation: Classes properly encapsulate their data using private (-) and public (+) members.
 For example:
         Player has private attributes like userName and playerLevel Bird and Pig classes protect their internal states while providing public methods
-    Abstraction:  abstract classes (LevelDesign, GameObject) and , showing how common behaviors are abstracted.
+    Abstraction:  abstract classes (LevelDesign, GameObject,Pig and Bird), showing how common behaviors are abstracted.
+        There are also three types of Pigs and Birds which extends the Pig and the Bird class
     Polymorphism: This is implied through the abstract classes , allowing different objects to be treated uniformly while having specific implementations.